Last updated 04 March 2019

 p551 listed in your Ruby version.

-We also recommend you upgrade from 1.9.3 as it is EOL via Ruby core.
+We also recommend you upgrade from 1.9.3 and 2.0.0 as they are EOL via Ruby core.
 You can see currently supported ruby versions listed here.

 1) There was a bug fix in the way that required Ruby versions are handled.
 You may get an error like this: